We’ve all been there – overindulged on all the festive food and wound up feeling like a stuffed turkey, in the most uncomfortable of ways.

 Why does my stomach balloon when I have a few festive treats?

 Stomach bloating can be caused by a number of things, from constipation to a food intolerance.
-The reason why our stomachs bloat is usually due to excess wind, which is created when the digestive system struggles to break down certain foods.
+The reason why our stomachs bloat is usually due to excess wind, which is created when the digestive system struggles to break down certain foods, plus the sheer volume of the food that it’s trying to cope with.

 Christmas is there to be enjoyed, and while I’m not suggesting you deprive yourself, there are measures you can take to ensure you feel your best during the festivities.